HussienMisbah/CTF/Try hack me/Brainpan1.md

 address : 31 17 12 F3

-we need to conver it to little endian notion as the stack is filled form right to left it will be  : `\xf3\x12\x17\x31`
+we need to convert it to little endian notation as the stack is filled form right to left it will be  : `\xf3\x12\x17\x31`

 ##### 4- setup your shell code